Chris Middleton contact details, links, and full professional bio

 Music (‘christopher rye’)

 Chris Middleton: Full Biography

-Chris is what used to be called a ‘Renaissance man’: a polymath with multiple careers and interests: respected journalist, author, magazine and book editor, designer, robotics expert, professional musician, and more – even a published photographer and poet.
-This is his personal website (For a short bio for use on websites and conference programmes, please go to the Press Area.)
+Chris is what used to be called a ‘Renaissance man’: a polymath with multiple ‘portfolio’ careers and interests: journalist, author, magazine/book editor, designer, robotics expert, musician, and more – even a published photographer and poet.
+This is his personal website.

 Chris Middleton always had three callings: English, Art, and Music.
 He excelled at all three, and won a Barclays national short story prize in his teens.
-After attending one of the UK’s leading schools, Surrey independent/private school Reigate Grammar, Chris turned down a place at art school to study English and Drama at Kent University.
+After attending one of the UK’s leading independent schools, Reigate Grammar, Chris turned down a place at art school to study English and Drama at Kent University.

 Journalist and magazine editor

-Just two years later, Chris was made editor of one of the UK’s leading technology monthlies, Computer Business Review (CBR) in its most successful year – which saw the launches of cbronline.com, a Mandarin edition in China, and a range of successful supplements.
+Just two years later, Chris was made editor of one of the UK’s leading technology monthlies, Computer Business Review (CBR) and led it to its most successful year – in which he oversaw the launches of cbronline.com, a Mandarin edition in China, and range of successful supplements, helping to secure £4m in venture capital investment.
 He was deputy editor, and later editor, of another of the UK’s big technology titles, Computing.
 He was also co-founding editor of sourcingfocus.com, co-founding managing editor of Child Internet Safety magazine, and co-editor of UCInsight.com.

 One of Chris’ biggest successes was his four-year tenure as co-founding managing editor, designer, and chief writer of Professional Outsourcing – the market-leading print title he developed from scratch for its publishers, along with its spinoff events and supplements.
-Chris produced the quarterly magazine nearly single-handedly, handling everything except ad sales and proofreading.
+Chris produced the quarterly magazine (now known as Intelligent Sourcing) single-handedly, handling everything except ad sales and proofreading.

 Public speaker and conference host